• About Christine Cochrane

 22 Thursday Nov 2018

-Posted by Christine Cochrane in Blogging on, Writing News
+Posted Blogging on, Writing News

 12 Saturday Aug 2017

-Posted by Christine Cochrane in Blogging on, Cancer challenge, Writing News
+Posted Blogging on, Cancer challenge, Writing News

 Anthony Wilson, Jo Shapcott, Julia Darling, Of Mutability, Open University, Open University MA Creative Writing A802, ovarian cancer, Penny Brohn UK, Riddance, The Poetry Cure, Wayne Holloway-Smith